Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 ### Immunity Model Training

 Immunity automatically starts training its models once it is up and running and receiving data.
 Immunity will create a unique model for every unique endpoint + method combination it sees in incoming traffic.
-For example, if you have an endpoint [www.test-website.com/buy](http://www.test-website.com/buy) and traffic comes in with both GET and POST requests for that endpoint, Immunity will create two models one for the endpoint + GET traffic and one for the endpoint + POST traffic.
+For example, if you have an endpoint [www.test-website.com/buy](http://www.test-website.com/buy) and traffic comes in with both GET and POST requests for that endpoint, Immunity will create two models; one for the endpoint + GET traffic and one for the endpoint + POST traffic.

 Our first model version gets created after the first hour and will continuously retrain itself for the first week to provide the best model possible.
 After that, every week all models retrain with a week of data.